bendytree/node-itsa/readme.md

  - [DiegoLopesLima/Validate/validate.js](https://github.com/DiegoLopesLima/Validate) - "The jQuery Validate is an advanced plugin for an easily and quickly form validation"
  - [guillaumepotier/Parsley.js](https://github.com/guillaumepotier/Parsley.js) - "Validate your forms, frontend, without writing a single line of javascript - http://parsleyjs.org"
  - [formvalidation/formvalidation](https://github.com/formvalidation/formvalidation) - "The best @jquery plugin to validate form fields."

+# Testing

+Testing is done with mocha and is monitored with Travis CI.
+At last count, there were 191 separate tests that document and verify the `itsa` library.

 # License